OfficeDev/microsoft-teams-library-js/apps/ssr-test-app/README.md

 # Troubleshooting

 If your build is succeeding locally, however is failing in the PR, it is possible your local version is building the SSR Test App with a cached version of teams-js without the breaking changes.
-If this is the case, simply delete your node_modules folder in the ssr-test-app directory, then redo the yarn commmands above.
+If this is the case, simply delete your node_modules folder in the ssr-test-app directory, then redo the pnpm commmands above.